 - 1104 Physics for Healthcare Professions Studies physical laws, principles and associated theories (mechanics, fluid dynamics, optics, electricity and sound); and analyzes the principles of physics from the point of view of their application and relevance to medicine and the human body.
 Lecture three hours per week, lab two hours per week.
-Prerequite: MATH 1023.
-(D) - Physical Science & Lab Develops modern concepts of matter and energy and how this development is related to the social order of which man is a part.
+Prerequisite: MATH 1023.
+(D) - Physical Science Laboratory Accompanies PHYS 1203 Physical Science.
+Pre-requisite or Co-requisite: PHYS 1003 Physical Science (Credit for this course is contingent upon earlier or simultaneous completion of PHYS 1203) PHYS 1201 and PHYS 1203 may be taken in lieu of PHYS 1204 (F, S) - 1203 Physical Science Develops modern concepts of matter and energy and how this development is related to the social order of which man is a part.
+(This course does not satisfy science certification for secondary school teachers.
+It is not accepted as a major requirement in a natural science field.
+However, elementary education majors must take this course or PHYS 1204 to meet state certification requirements.)
+Pre-requisite: MATH 1003 or ACT Mathematics score of 17 or above.
+PHYS 1201 and PHYS 1203 (F, S) - Physical Science & Lab Develops modern concepts of matter and energy and how this development is related to the social order of which man is a part.
 (This course does not satisfy science certification for secondary school teachers.
 It is not accepted as a major requirement in a natural science field.
 However, elementary education majors must take this course to meet state certification requirements.)

 Lecture three hours, lab two hours per week.
 Pre-requisite: MATH 1003 or ACT Mathematics score of 17 or above.
-(F, S)
+(F, S) ACTS: PHSC 1004

 - 2054 General Physics I & Laboratory I Examines the essentials of mechanics, heat, and sound.
 Lecture three hours per week, lab two hours per week.
-Pre-requisite: MATH 1033.
-(D) - 2064 General Physics II & Laboratory II Studies electricity, magnetism, light, and modern physics.
+Pre-requisite: MATH 1033 (D) ACTS: PHYS 2014 - 2064 General Physics II & Laboratory II Studies electricity, magnetism, light, and modern physics.
 Lecture three hours per week, lab two hours per week.
-Pre-requisites: PHYS 2054.
-(D)
+Pre-requisites: PHYS 2054 (D) ACTS: PHYS 2024